THE KIMBERLEY 2018

 The Pearl Luggers museum is a fascinating insight into the history of the pearl industry in Broome.
 We take a tour through the pages of history as our guide describes life during the era of human pearl divers.
 The fully-restored lugger inside the museum grounds provides an actual-sized view of the boats used in the industry.
 Tom tries on a diving helmet as the process of diving for the pearls is described, and comments on how heavy it is.
 We spend a short time inside the Willie Creek pearl store, oohing and ahhing over the magnificent specimens on show.

 After lunch, we enter a recently-constructed gateway built of Broome sandstone.
 Stones in neat straight lines stand like sentinels, facing west; facing the ocean.
 A plaque, set in the local sandstone, tells of the history of the final resting place of Broome’s Japanese community, who had arrived in Broome in the late 19th century to work as pearl divers.
 Along with Chinese, Indonesian, Malay, and Aboriginal people, Broome had a diverse ethnic population, but it was the Japanese who are best known for diving into the depths of the ocean to collect the oyster shells for the early pearlers.
 Diving was fraught with perils; sharks, stingrays, and swordfish, which could easily pierce the breathing hoses connecting the diver to his trusted assistant on the boat above.
 The main cause of death among the divers, however, was paralysis or the bends, caused by rising from deep water too quickly.
 The first interment in this cemetery had been in 1896 and there are now 707 graves in which 919 people are buried.
 I walk between the natural stones, all of which bear Japanese script.
 Some of the older graves are weathered, their stones tilted and the characters barely discernible, whilst others are missing altogether.
 There are a number of newer, black granite markers, which seem to be a little out of place here in this quietly reverent place.
 Beneath my feet, white pebbles mixed with shells from the beach beyond the scrubby vegetation, crunch beneath my feet.
-Loud squawks disturb the quiet-reverence of the cemetery as a cloud of white cockatoos rise from a gum trees.
+Loud squawks disturb the quiet-reverence of the cemetery as a cloud of white cockatoos rise from a nearby gum tree.
 A sandstone obelisk bears the names of those lost during the cyclone of 1908.
 Despite the sad reality that many of these itinerant workers had been unable to return to Japan, the western outlook of the graves forever face the direction of their homeland.
 I hope that their descendants understand that the bravery of these workers is very much intertwined with the history of Western Australia and its pearling industry.

 Up ahead, there is a crowd of people gathered in a small fenced-off section of the cemetery; the final resting place of the Sisters of Saint John of God.
 The Sisters of Saint John of God first arrived in Perth in 1895.
 They had set up a convent in Perth before setting up schools in the Kimberley, most notably at the Beagle Bay Mission, the Lombadina Mission, and the Wirrumanu (Balgo Hills) Mission, amongst others.
 The nuns are, without a doubt, some of the most respected missionaries in this region.

 A funeral is just about to begin.
 People are gathered around the freshly-dug grave as the Bishop and his young seminarian arrive.
 The brief graveside ceremony for Sister Veronica McCarthy concludes as her coffin is gently lowered into the ground.
 I expect the usual prayers and blessing before everyone departs, so I'm both surprised and intrigued at what happens next.
 A queue is formed and one by one, the attendees take a handful of the rich, dark-red soil from the adjacent pile and drop the earth into the grave.
-As the last person brushes their red-stained hands over the grave, the first decade of the rosary is started.
+As the last person brushes their red-stained hands over the grave, an old lady starts to recite the first decade of the rosary.
 Men step forward, each picking up a spade, and begin to shovel the soil from the huge pile into the grave.
 At first I think this was a symbolic gesture, but it quickly becomes apparent that the men will continue to shovel, in tag teams, until the grave is filled and the earth replaced.
 Whilst the men work, the droning of the rosary continues in the background.
 After about twenty minutes and as the last spadefuls of red earth are flung onto the mound and to the strains of Hail Queen of Heav'n, the ladies move forward, reverently tamping down the mound with their bare hands.
 Handprints are stamped firmly into the soil before the children move forward with plastic flowers, which are poked into the grave as the Bishop recites the final prayer.
 Goosebumps rise from my skin as I witness one of the most beautiful and poignant burials in my experience.
 Here is an example of the love and respect offered a member of the Broome community; the last gesture they generously give to a beloved person.
-I later ask whether this ceremony is restricted to members of the church, but I'm assured that all burials are carried out in this manner.
+I later ask whether this type of ceremony is restricted to members of the church, but I'm assured that all burials are carried out in this manner.
 I look back at the brightly-decorated grave and feel privileged to have witnessed such a beautiful ceremony.

 The sun is starting to descend as we leave the cemetery, so we decide to visit the famous Cable Beach to view the sunset.
 We arrive too late to see the camels take their evening walk along the beach, but from our vantage point in the dunes, we feel very much part of the landscape as the sun slips silently below the horizon.
 We all know that the sun sets in the west, but now that we are here in Western Australia, we can fully appreciate the daily display by the sun.